foudilboukelal/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir create a directory
-mv rename or move file/directory rm delete a file or a directory rm -r delete a directory
+mv rename or move file/directory rm delete a file or a directory rm -r delete a directory cd - back to the previous directory